 How long does it take to start showing results?

 Depends on the dosage and other products suggested with this.
 Usually, it takes around 1 – 2 weeks time.
+Considerable weight gain can only be expected in 3 – 4 months time.

 Can this product be taken along with Allopathic medicines (English medicines)?